MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 ## Overview of macros

-In the customer service industry, agents do too many clicks to perform actions (Open a form, fill the form, save the form, and so on), lot of repetitive and monotonous tasks (Greet a customer, Verify a customer, Send acknowledgment mail, Take notes, and so on).
+In the customer service industry, agents do too many clicks to perform actions (Open a form, fill the form, save the form, and so on), lot of repetitive and monotonous actions (Greet a customer, Verify a customer, Send acknowledgment mail, Take notes, and so on).
 These clicks and repetitive tasks could lead to human errors while agents copy and paste the data across different operations.

 Macros helps address these challenges aiding users to perform day-to-day operations in a faster, efficient, and process compliant manner.

+Macros are a set of sequential actions that are executed by a user.
+You can use the macros to automate repetitive and monotonous actions that in turn reduces the human errors (copy and paste of data) and improve the agent productivity.
+Ultimately, an improved agent productivity leads to lower average handling time and hence improved customer satisfaction.

+The macros are like reusable component where you can use the same macro with different sessions based on your organizational requirements.
+These session are executed based on the context parameters that are specific to a session.

 ## Value propositions